profitviews/profitviews/docs/signals.md

 ### Supported Exchanges

-[Mirror the table from Trading docs if desired, or link to it.]
+Use the [Supported Exchanges list](https://profitview.net/trading-docs/supported-exchanges) in the Trading docs to obtain valid `src` strings for `self.signal(...)`.

 <!--
 Notes for editors:
-- Image paths mirror the trading doc structure; update to actual asset paths as needed.
 - Keep heading order and formatting consistent with the Trading Bots doc.
-- Replace bracketed sections with your actual Signals content.
+- Replace or localize image paths as needed.
 -->